AlexandruRusmir/bare-toasts/README.md

-#Built-in Browser AI
+# Built-in Browser AI

-Node Package meant to be access built-in AI features using a common interface, no matter the browser
+Node Package meant to be access browser built-in AI APIs, using the same interface, no matter the browser.